The Investigation Review: An Intriguing Crime Drama; Hiten Tejwani Nails It As Investigation Officer

 - These Are The Auspicious Days In January 2019

-Eros Now Quickie's The Investigation that stars Hiten Tejwani, Leena Jumani Aryamann Seth and Prakash Ramchandani in the lead roles, is streaming now!
+Eros Now Quickie's The Investigation that stars Hiten Tejwani, Leena Jumani Aryamann Seth and Prakash Ramchandani in the lead roles, is streaming now.
 While Hiten plays the role of Vishal Gaekwad, an investigation officer, Leena Jumani plays his wife on the show.
-Vishal is known for solving complicated crime case and is called genius by the department but his personal life seems to be complicated.
+Vishal is known for solving complicated crime cases and is called a genius by the department but his personal life seems to be complicated.
 Vishal gets to investigate a high profile murder case that entangles his life!

 A guy who is murdered is Mumbai student union's President.
 His friend files a missing complaint at the police station, but is shocked to know that his friend is dead!
 Vishal gets to see the photo of the guy and is shocked as he would have met the guy at the bar.
 Vishal and the guy would have had a small argument at the bar and at the public lavatory (where apparently the body of the guy was found).